Fake Detector

 JPEG PNG WebP max 20 MB MP4 MOV WebM max 200 MB

-Fake Detector combines seven independent forensic signals to assess whether an image or video was created by an AI generator.
+Fake Detector combines independent forensic signals to assess whether an image, video, or piece of text was created by an AI.
 No single signal is conclusive — the tool combines all available evidence and reports a weighted score.
 The result should be treated as forensic input, not a final verdict.
 Editorial judgement is always required.

 Detection pipeline — how an image is analysed